 The body solid leg press is fantastic

-About the best leg press machine on the market for home gyms is the Body Solid machine.
-(Available Amazon) This 45 ° knee press machine is ridiculously tough and can take weights up to 450kg.
+About the best leg press machine on the market for home gyms is the Force USA Leg press.
+This 45 ° knee press machine is ridiculously tough and can take weights up to 450kg.
 Although it’s not cheap, if you’re serious about a good leg press machine, definitely check this one out.
 Commercial quality stuff that will last a lifetime.

 Horizontal Leg Press Machines

 Far more common in commercial gyms, horizontal leg presses are far more complicated than vertical leg presses, with a much large footprint and more options built-in.